 Start with the smallest drill bit and create a hole.
 When drilling with resin, go slowly.
 Resin is relatively soft, and you don’t need a fast drill speed to make a hole.

-⚠️ IMPORTANT: Always wear safety glasses and keep your hair tied back when working with rotary tools.
+⚠️ IMPORTANT: Always wear safety glasses and keep your hair tied back when working with power tools.

 Once you’ve created a small hole, redrill with the size 53 drill bit.
 Then repeat with the size 48 drill bit.